 Direct inquiry

 It's entirely within your right to inquire about your employer's workers' compensation status.
-You can approach your employer, HR department, or a designated representative to seek clarity on whether they are a subscriber or non-subscriber.
+You can approach your employer, the HR department, or a designated representative to clarify whether they are a subscriber or a non-subscriber.

 Legal resources